nmslib/nmslib/README.md

 Quick start
 -----------------------

-To compile, go to similarity_search, type:
+To compile, go to the directory **similarity_search** and type:
-cmake .
+**cmake .**
 Then, type:
-make
+**make**

-Detailed description: see docs/manual.pdf
+A more detailed description is given in [in the manual](docs/manual.pdf).

 Examples of using the software can be found in the directory sample_scripts.
 A good starting point is a script sample_scripts/sample_run.sh.
 This script uses small files stored in this repository.
-The complete data set can be obtained using the script data/get_all_data.sh Beware: it is more than 5 GBs compressed!
+The complete data set can be obtained using the script [data/get_all_data.sh](data/get_all_data.sh).
+Beware: it is more than 5 GBs compressed!
 The Wikipedia dataset (sparse vectors) is the largest part occupying 5 GB.
 The Cayton collection is about 500 MB.

 After downloading and generating data, copy data files to a directory of choice set the environment variable:

-export DATA_DIR=[path to the chosen directory with data files]
+**export DATA_DIR=[path to the chosen directory with data files]**

-Sample scripts to tune the decision function for the VP-tree are in sample_scripts/nips2013/tunning
+Sample scripts to tune the decision function for the VP-tree are in the directory [sample_scripts/nips2013/tunning](sample_scripts/nips2013/tunning).
 In addition, the directory sample_scripts contains the full set of scripts that can be used to re-produce our NIPS'13 and SISAP'13 results.
 Note that we provide software to generate plots (which requires Python, Latex, and PGF).